 5.)
 The ‘Carrots and Sticks’ of Reimbursement

 After you have the activities you want to drive, it’s important to think about the ‘carrots and sticks’ for partner reimbursement.
-Giving partners the tools on how to be successful—and what positive output looks like—is essential to reconciling your reimbursement.
-Clear, objective parameters, and showing partners exactly what you are looking (beforehand) is key to settling disputes while encouraging enablement and productivity.
+Giving partners the tools on how to be successful.
+Letting your partners know what positive output looks like is essential to reconciling your reimbursement.
+Clear, objective parameters, and showing partners exactly what you are looking for (beforehand) is key to settling disputes while encouraging enablement and productivity.